Profiling a simulation’s performance

 ...

-Which gives you the 10 slowest tests:
+This returns the 10 slowest tests:

 9.69s call tests/test_basics.py::test_basics[scenario_arguments12]